MacaPecha/devsite-docs/guides/in-person-payments/qr-code/qr-dynamic/integrations.en.md

 ----[mlb]----

-If you have a **Pix key configured in your Mercado Pago account**, the data string structure will have Pix-related data.
+If you have a **Pix key configured in your Mercado Libre account**, the data string structure will have Pix-related data.
 For example:

 ```json